AhmadObeid/CRISPR-VAE/README.md

 </p>

 # CRISPR-VAE
+## Updates:
+* **23/10/2024**: Our work is peer-reviewed and accepted with Engineered Science.
+While it gets published, the preprint can be found at [biorxiv](https://www.biorxiv.org/content/10.1101/2021.07.05.451176v1.full)

-[CRISPR-VAE](PlaceHolderForPaperLink-TBD) is a framework used for interpreting the decision of gRNA efficiency predictors, using an efficiency-aware sequence generator that allows low-level editing control.
+[CRISPR-VAE](https://www.biorxiv.org/content/10.1101/2021.07.05.451176v1.full) is a framework used for interpreting the decision of gRNA efficiency predictors, using an efficiency-aware sequence generator that allows low-level editing control.
-This repo contains the codes that are used to implement, train, and use CRISPR-VAE in Keras, including the synthetic data used in the paper : (TBD).
+This repo contains the codes that are used to implement, train, and use CRISPR-VAE in Keras, including the synthetic data used in our paper.

 The codes can be easily operated with one-line command as shown below.